terynk/Teryn-s-Portfolio/README.md

 Advanced Feature
 - Creating a more complex layout including a side navigation bar

 This took me about a week to finish.
 I had this website from before but it was a base skeleton.
 I added descriptions of my projects and more to the Experience section.
 I made the timeline.
 I also changed the colors to have consistent colors throughout the website.
 I mainly focused on content and styling since the base layout was already there.
 I made cover images on Canva to make the work section more cohesive.
+I ran all three validators and fixed naming conventions/errors as well.
+There were some unecessary CSS sections that I removed.

 List of Websites Consulted
 - w3chools.com